cheapjack/LabFromAChip/docs/GettingStarted.md

 ### PDMS Slide prep 💉💉

 You should now be fairly confident you can image things with the Foldscope and take an image with your phone.
+The next step is making moulds with PDMS silicon.
+There are two component liquids that when mixed will start to cure into a clear solid.
+Follow all the instructions in the booklet provided.
+Below is the summary of what you need to do for quick reference if you dont have your booklet with you.

 <img src="bookletimages/13.png" height="200">

-Inject equal amounts (0.5ml) of silicon from syringe A and fixer from syringe B into the 'floor' your mini petri dish (it's the smaller diameter part)
+Inject equal amounts (0.4ml) of silicon from syringe A and fixer from syringe B into the 'floor' your mini petri dish (it's the smaller diameter part)

 <img src="bookletimages/14.png" height="200">
 <img src="bookletimages/15.png" height="200">